bharatsim/BharatSim/documentation.md

   1. `onStepStart` of all the `SimulationListener` from `SimulationListenerRegistry` in order of registration.
   2. Intervention registered using `registerIntervention` in an order of intervention invocation.
   3. Agent behaviours which are registered using `addBehaviour` construct.
-In case of multiple behaviours, those would be executed in the order of declaration.
+In case of multiple behaviours, these would be executed in the order of declaration.
 In case of `StatefulAgent` it would be agents behaviours followed by state transition defined using `addTransition`.
   4. Actions which are registered in Main using `registerAction`.
-If there are multiple such actions registered, those would be executed in the order of declaration.
+If there are multiple such actions registered, these would be executed in the order of declaration.
   5. `onStepEnd` of all the `SimulationListener` from `SimulationListenerRegistry` in order of registration.

 ## Quick Start Guide